Picture of Shaam Malik

 7. Legal Requirements for Cleaning Businesses

 Every cleaning business must comply with local laws and regulations.
-Depending on your location, you may need to obtain certain licenses or permits, like a business license or a janitorial bond.
+Depending on your location, you may need to obtain certain necessary licenses or permits, like a business license or a janitorial bond.
 Make sure to research and stay compliant to avoid legal complications.

 8. SWOT Analysis for Cleaning Business